takuya-takeuchi/OpenJpegDotNet/examples/Xamarin/ViewJpeg2000/README.md

 # Xamarin.ViewJpeg2000

-This program is ported by C# from examples/yolov3.cpp and works on Xamarin.
+This program is demo program to covnert jpeg2000 images to bitmap in Xamarin.

 ## How to use?